 Best for Budget Travelers: Capital One® Venture® Rewards Credit Card

 This card would be ideal for travelers who love to use services like AirBnB!
-Of all the cards mentioned here, the Capital One® Venture® Rewards Credit Card has the lowest annual fee at just $59, and it’s waived the first year.
-New cardholders can also receive 40,000 bonus miles after spending $3,000 with their card in the first 3 months; that’s $400 in travel!
+Of all the cards mentioned here, the Capital One® Venture® Rewards Credit Card has the lowest annual fee at $0 intro for first year; $95 after that.
+New cardholders can also receive a one-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $500 in travel!